Review of "The Faraday Papers" (various authors)

 Two historical papers, on Michael Faraday, and the ‘Galileo Affair’, by Colin Russell and Ernan McMullan respectively, probe the interaction of science and faith in a godly person and in a fraught ecclesiastical situation.

-Review by Ian Hore-Lacy who is Director for Public Communications with the World Nuclear Association, based in London, and is a Fellow of ISCAST.
+Review by Ian Hore-Lacy who is Senior Advisor with the World Nuclear Association, based in London, and is a Fellow of ISCAST.